EliAndrewC/l7r/setting/l7r.md

 In the winter of 1110 (which is 20 years before the start of this campaign), Governor Chitose hosted a banquet, to which many of his consort Natsu's Lion family were invited.
 Natsu's mother had passed, but her brother Matsu no Zenji Ginjiro and his children and many of her other cousins were present.

 There was much drinking, and memories of the details of this event are fuzzy and disputed.
 However, an altercation broke out between the visiting Matsu and their Bayushi hosts, as often happens at events in which both Lion and Scorpion samurai are present.
 This quickly escalated into an enormous brawl.
-While no one had their swords present and thus most of the damage was done with fists, but hidden knives were unsheathed during the altercation.
+While no one had their swords present and thus most of the damage was done with fists, hidden knives were unsheathed during the altercation.

 No official determinations of guilt were made by Imperial magistrates, but the following facts are reliably attested to during the inquest undertaken by Seppun Shizuko (the Imperial magistrate for the Kyo domain):
 - Kyo Fumikazu (a cadet line Shin lineage courtier, and the first cousin of Governor Chitose) argued with Zenji Fudo (Natsu's second cousin), and eventually Fudo threw a drunken punch.
 - A room-wide fight **immediately** broke out, quickly enough that Seppun Shizuko postulated preplanning on the part of some participants, though with punches being thrown by both sides and memories fuzzy it was impossible to determine who was responsible for the escalation.
-The poor recollection of many participants led Magistrate Shizuko to postulate that some of sake may have been drugged, though this was never proven.
+The poor recollection of many participants led Magistrate Shizuko to postulate that some of the sake may have been drugged, though this was never proven.
 - Governor Chitose and his consort Natsu were seated next to Natsu's brother Ginjiro and his two children.
 Ginjiro and his children were knocked unconscious early in the fight and were unable to testify as to who they fought.
 - Chitose and Natsu and their two younger children were all stabbed to death in the fight, and fine daggers of Matsu manufacture with Lion engravings on the handguard were found buried in the bodies of Chitose and Natsu.
 - Tsuruchi and his two siblings were seated on the other side of their parents, and when the fight broke out, he and his friend (and drinking buddy) Kyo Kyoma leapt into action, first trying to break up the fight and then quickly being drawn into it.